CSCI4100U/lab-extending-DavidHTwastaken/twitter_clone_extended/README.md

 Extended version of lab 3-4 for Mobile Devices 4100U.

+The extra feature I have chosed to implement is a search function.
+Entering search terms in the bar will filter the list of tweets.
+Tweets within the search suggestions can be still be interacted with.

 ## Extension Requirements
 If you wish to extend this lab, you will need to add features including interaction for elements in the application.